Industrial / Organizational Psychology

 Through the generous donations of alumni and friends of the program, we have established the George C. Thornton, III Graduate Scholarship award through the Society for Industrial and Organizational Psychology (SIOP) Foundation.
 This scholarship recognizes a doctoral student in I/O Psychology who epitomizes the scientist/practitioner model in his or her training, research, and practicum experiences.
 For more information and to make a tax-deductible donation to grow the scholarship fund, please visit SIOP’s foundation website.

-The I-O doctoral program is not taking students for this upcoming year.
-We anticipate accepting new students in Fall 2022.
+The I-O doctoral program is accepting new students for Fall 2023.

 We only accept applications for the Fall semester.